chengzhag/Implicit3DUnderstanding/README.md

 ![pipeline](figures/pipeline.png)

 ## Introduction

 This repo contains training, testing, evaluation, visualization code of our CVPR 2021 paper.
 Specially, the repo contains our PyTorch implementation of the decoder of [LDIF](https://github.com/google/ldif), which can be extracted and used in other projects.
-We are expecting to release a refactored version of our pipeline and a PyTorch implementation of the full LDIF model in the future.

 ## Install